AnicetusCer/roto/cheatsheet.md

 - If PowerShell can’t find `emulator` or `adb`, use the full paths (e.g. `"C:\Android\sdk\emulator\emulator.exe"`).
 - Change the emulator date/time to match the week you’re testing (Settings → System → Date & time).
-- Use the in-app **Clear menu** button or `adb shell pm clear org.schooldinners` before importing a new JSON.
+- Use the in-app **Clear rota** button or `adb shell pm clear org.roto` before importing a new JSON.
 - When returning from WSL, re-run `emulator -avd PixelLikeApi34` if the emulator isn’t already running.